vlvagerviwager/protect-your-privacy/README.md

 # Protect your privacy
 Protect your privacy.
 Originally hosted on Tumblr, bringing it to Github to make it easier for others to contribute.

 All feedback re: content and formatting welcomed.
 Look for _fully_ open source tools, not just opened encryption implementation etc. European data protection laws tend to be stronger.
+Watch out for proprietary cores.

-Inspired by CITIZENFOUR, and my Computer Forensics and Information Security studies during my MSc.
+Inspired by CITIZENFOUR.

 ## Browser plugin